Billing Steps for Clinical Diagnostic Laboratory Tests Subject to Anti-Markup Rules

 • The fee schedule amount that would be allowed for the test if the performing physician or other supplier billed directly.

-For payment to be made, the physician who acquires the TC or PC of a diagnostic test from an outside source must identify the performing physician or other supplier on the claim.
-(The billing physician or other supplier should maintain a record of the performing physician or other supplier’s NPI in the clinical record for auditing purposes.)
+For payment to be made, the physician who acquires the TC or PC of a **clinical diagnostic laboratory test** from an outside source must identify the performing physician or other supplier on the claim.
+(The billing physician or other supplier should maintain a record of the performing physician or other supplier’s **NPI** in the clinical record for auditing purposes.)

 The billing physician or other supplier must also indicate on the claim that the test is subject to the anti-markup payment limitation.

-If using the CMS-1500 paper claim form:
+If using the CMS-1500 paper claim form for clinical lab services:

-• In item 20 check “yes” to indicate the test is subject to the anti-markup payment limitation and enter the amount the performing physician or other supplier charged.
+• In Item 20, check “yes” to indicate the test is subject to the anti-markup payment limitation and enter the amount the performing physician or other supplier charged.

 No payment may be made to the physician without this information unless the statement “No anti-markup tests are included” is annotated on the claim.